PrashikManwar123/Arduino_UNO_R4_Experiments/arduino-iot-experiments/09_rtc_with_lcd/readme.md

 1. Connect RTC module and LCD to Arduino via I2C
 2. Open Arduino IDE
 3. Understand the Code
+4. Update the required values of current date, time, etc. in the code
-4. Upload the Code
+5. Upload the Code
-5. Observe the Output on LCD
+6. Observe the Output on LCD

 # Observations
 The current time and date are shown on the LCD and update every second.